feagi/feagi/feagi/api/zmq/streams/README.md

 - Ensure `auto_enable_on_subscribers` is True

 **Slow Shutdown:**
-- Updated implementation should shutdown in <2 seconds
+- Updated implementation should shutdown in less than 2 seconds
 - If hanging, check for blocking operations in custom code
 - Monitor thread join timeouts in logs